valentynapolienova/flutter_clean_architecture_template/README.md

 This template is made to minimize the efforts of new project creation and configuration.
 It has pre-installed packages (which will be listed below), flavors and some base helper classes.

-This project is also a clean architecture structure demo. **Note** that it doesn't include usecases, but they can be easily added.
+This project is also a clean architecture structure demo.

 **/features/sample_feature** is an example of file structure and configuration of a real app feature.
 ## Flavors